SharePoint: Using the Manage Access Option to Manage File/Folder Permissions

 Step 2 - Select your SharePoint site and open a document library.

-Step 3 - Hoover over the Context Menu icon of any document and click See details.
+Step 3 - Hover over the Context Menu icon (three horizontal dots) of any document and click See details.
+Or click the three dots and select See details.

-Step 4 - On the Details panel, click Manage access.
+Step 4 - On the Details panel, under Has access, click Manage access.

 The Direct Access section of the Manage access panel lists the permissions granted to the group that owns the SharePoint site.
 The group was assigned when the site was created.